someengineering/resoto.com/docs/contributing/components.md

 This will create a directory named `resoto` in your current working directory.

-Next, add a remote pointing to the upstream repository (as opposted to your fork) named `upstream`:
+Next, add a remote pointing to the upstream repository (as opposed to your fork) named `upstream`:

 ```bash
 git remote add upstream https://github.com/someengineering/resoto.git